D.7 Classifying Share-Settleable Earn-Out Arrangements

 |

-settlement amount.
-The number of earn-out shares
+that affects the settlement amount.
+The number of

-stock price).
-This arrangement contains a settlement
+company’s stock price).
+Because the arrangement contains

-combined company’s stock in step 2 under ASC 815-40-15;
+indexed to the combined company’s stock under step 2 in

-therefore, liability classification is required.
+ASC 815-40-15-7, liability classification is

 |